nicklockwood/SwiftFormat/README.md

 - Fixed several cases where generics were misidentified as operators
 - Fixed a bug where a comment on a line before a brace broke K&R indenting
 - Fixed a bug where a comment on a previous line caused incorrect indenting for wrapped lines
+- Added new `todos` rule, for ensuring `TODO:`, `MARK:`, and `FIXME:` comments are formatted correctly
+- Whitespace at the start of comments is now handled differently, but it shouldn't affect output

 Version 0.2